jkraml-staffbase/wireshark-workshop/02_tcp_stock_ticker/README.md

 - `dump-out-of-phase.pcap`: Example capture file, two PDUs halves per TCP segment (each PDU continuing in the next segment)
 - `dump-randomly-segmented.pcap`: Example capture file, randomly segmented PDUs, no clear relation to TCP segments
+- `starter-de.lua`: Starter file, to be used as a base for the workshop - German
+- `starter-en.lua`: Starter file, to be used as a base for the workshop - English